-- 1. CONTRACTOR shall pay liquidated damages to SCDOT in the amount of \$10,000 for each day after May 31 that the new bridge is not open to traffic or the Project is not substantially complete, as defined in Article IV. - 2.
-CONTRACTOR shall pay liquidated damages to SCDOT in the amount of \$2,200 for each day that Final Completion, as defined in Article IV, is not achieved. - 3.
+- 1. CONTRACTOR shall pay liquidated damages to SCDOT in the amount of \$10,000 for each day after May 31 that the new bridge is not open to traffic. or the Project is not substantially complete, as defined in Article IV. - 2.
+CONTRACTOR shall pay liquidated damages to SCDOT in the amount of \$2,200 \$5,000 \$10,000 for each day that Final Completion the Project is not Substantially Complete, as defined in Article IV, is not achieved. - 3.
+CONTRACTOR shall pay liquidated damages to SCDOT in the amount of \$2,200 for each day that Final Completion, as defined in Article IV, is not achieved. - 4.
+Any concurrent liquidated damages will be assessed in a compound manner. - 5.
 The parties acknowledge, recognize and agree that because of the unique nature of the Project, it is difficult or impossible to determine with precision the amount of damages that would or might be incurred by SCDOT as a result of the CONTRACTOR's failure to complete the Project as specified in the Contract.
 Therefore, any sums payable under this provision are in the nature of liquidated damages, and not a penalty, and are fair and reasonable and such payment represent a reasonable estimate of fair compensation for the losses that may reasonably be anticipated from such failure.
 Liquidated damages are SCDOT's sole remedy for delayed completion; however, liquidated damages do not apply to CONTRACTOR's liability for other contractual breaches, duties, or obligations.